-- Start your app project on your mobile device in Mendix Studio Pro by clicking View > View in the Mendix App.
+- Start your app on your mobile device in Mendix Studio Pro by clicking the View App drop-down list> View on your device.

 - With your mobile device, tap Scan QR code, then scan the QR code on your desktop.

-When the Make It Native app finishes loading your app project, do the following:
+When the Make It Native app finishes loading your app, do the following:

 - Open the developer menu by using a three-finger long press.